 The project was referred to the SJVAPCD who did not respond to the Early Consultation.
 A comment was received from SJVAPCD in response to the Early Consultation prepared for the approved 2023 GPA REZ project indicating that the project was not expected to exceed any of the significance thresholds as identified in the SJVAPCD's Guidance for Assessing and Mitigating Air Quality Impacts (GAMAQI), including: 100 tons per-year of carbon monoxide (CO), ten tons per-year of oxides of nitrogen (NOx), ten tons per-year of reactive organic gases (ROG), 27 tons per-year of oxides of sulfur (SOx), 15 tons per-year of particulate matter of ten microns or less in size (PM10), or 15 tons per-year of particulate matter of 2.5 microns or less in size (PM2.5); however, the District indicated that the project may be subject to the following District Rules: Rules 2010 and 2201 (Air Quality Permitting for Stationary Sources), Rule 4002 (National Emissions Standards for Hazardous Air Pollutants), Regulation VIII (Fugitive PM10 Prohibitions), Rule 4102 Nuisance, Rules 4601 Architectural Coatings, 4641 Cutback, Slow Cure, and Emulsified Asphalt, Paving and Maintenance Operations, Rule 4550 (Conservation Management Practices), and Rule 4570 (Confined Animal Facilities).
 Further, they recommended that emissions generated by the proposed project should be studied further via a California Emission Estimator Model (CalEEMod) analysis, and that in order to determine potential health impacts on surrounding receptors (such as residences, hospitals, day-care facilities, etc.) a Prioritization (screening-level assessment) and/or Health Risk Assessment (HRA) should be performed for the project.
 Potential toxic air contaminants resulting from the project would be caused by mobile emissions created by truck trips and idling.
-The project will include the addition of 30-60 truck trips per-day.
-As mentioned in Section III - Air Quality of this Initial Study, the incorporation of two new parcels into the project in order to accommodate better site circulation and reorientation of the stormwater basin is not expected to exceed significance thresholds for impacts on ambient air quality or health risk.
+The 2023 GPA REZ project will include the addition of was approved with an estimated 30-60 truck trips